b1tw0rker/virtualXS/README.md

 dnf config-manager --add-repo https://srv002.bit-worker.com/repository/bitworker.repo
 ```

 If the shell aborts with an error: No such command: config-manager.
-Install the core plugins
+Install the core plugins:

 ```bash
 dnf install dnf-plugins-core